Casino Bonus Q&A

 Yes.
 Almost all online casinos let you play with no bonus.

-You don’t need to choose any kind of a “no bonus casino” to play without bonus money.
+You don’t need to choose any “no bonus casino” to play without bonus money.
 Almost all casinos, like Karamba, let you forfeit any bonuses.
-Simply contact the customer service of your chosen gambling site and they’ll let you know how to deposit without getting a bonus.
+Simply contact the customer service of your chosen gambling site, and they’ll let you know how to deposit without getting a bonus.
 Often they supply you a code that you use at the cashier, using the code eliminates any bonuses.

 What kind of promotions are there?